 Indiana Blue: 8th out of 27 teams

-Girls Elementary/Middle School Teams
+Girls Teams

 Indiana Gold: 15th out of 21 teams

 Indiana Blue: 16th out of 21 teams

 The Folkstyle State Championships were held at Nexus Park in Columbus, Indiana, a new and beautiful facility that allowed us to host the entire tournament under one roof.
 The event ran exceptionally well, and we are excited to continue building this event at Nexus Park in the coming years.